biomoff/UoA_Metagenomics_Workshop/README.md

 # Binning into MAGs using Metawrap's Binning module

-**Binning is a crucial step in assembling MAGs from metagenomics data, and involves the placing of contigs into different bins based on taxonomy-informed or taxonomic indepedent methods.
+Binning is a crucial step in assembling MAGs from metagenomics data, and involves the placing of contigs into different bins based on taxonomy-informed or taxonomic indepedent methods.
 Taxonomic indepedent methods use GC content, K-mer frequencies, read depth, and co-variation of abundance across different samples to assign contigs to bins.
-Here we will be using [Maxbin2](https://doi.org/10.1093/bioinformatics/btv638), which uses tetranucleotide frequences, and [MetaBAT2](https://doi.org/10.7717/peerj.7359), which uses a graph-based approach based on contig similarity.**
+Here we will be using [Maxbin2](https://doi.org/10.1093/bioinformatics/btv638), which uses tetranucleotide frequences, and [MetaBAT2](https://doi.org/10.7717/peerj.7359), which uses a graph-based approach on contig similarity.

 *Note: It is useful to remember that these bins often represent a collection of closely related taxa.
 1 MAG != 1 genome from 1 organism.*